brimdata/zui/docs/Remote-zqd.md

 # Importing Data

-As mentioned in the [Limitations](#Limitations) above, it's not currently possible for remote Brim clients to import packet cpature data directly to a remote `zqd`.
+As mentioned in the [Limitations](#Limitations) above, it's not currently possible for remote Brim clients to import packet capture data directly to a remote `zqd`.
 However we can use the `zapi` command line tool on our VM to access this `zqd` directly via `localhost`.